r58Playz/celeste-wasm-threads/README.md

 **main improvements that need to be done:**
 - fix freezes due to fmod
-- remove the janky `WRAP_FNA` stuff and replace it with a SDL that doesn't use EGL emulation
 - fix freeze when removing controller while in a level

 ## I want to port this to a newer version of celeste (once it exists)